NikolaiAndreadi/rephrase-supabase-server-function/README.md

 # AI Text Rephrasing Service Example

-AI text rephrasing API with configurable pricing, built on Supabase Edge Functions.
+AI text rephrasing API, built on Supabase Edge Functions.

+⚠️ Portfolio Project - Development Checkpoint
-⚠️ **This is a stripped-down mid-development checkpoint of a real project.
-It will not be updated.**
+This is a simplified version of a customer project, this repository represents a specific development milestone and will not receive updates.

 **Limitations:**
 - **No frontend implementation, No other server functions** - single rephrase endpoint only
 - **No observability/monitoring** - basic console logging only
-- **Synchronous LLM processing** - no background tasks or async job queues
+- **Synchronous LLM processing** - no background tasks or async job queues.
+For current startup stage, it is sufficient to accept long transactions if favour of faster delivery.
-- **Mock LLM providers** - no real AI integrations (OpenAI, Anthropic, etc.), no deadline logic
+- **Only fake LLM provider** - no real AI integrations (OpenAI, Anthropic, etc.), no deadline/retry logic
 - **Simplified pricing logic** - basic fake prompt builder and token counter

 ## Features